Ciara: 2022–present: The Color Purple and CiCi releases

 On April 4, 2025, Ciara released the single "Ecstasy", garnering universally positive reviews, and announced that her eighth studio album, CiCi (an extension of the EP of the same name), would be released on July 11, 2025.
 Ciara featured on the cover of the May 2025 issue of L'Officiel USA, sharing details of the upcoming studio album, and discussed her career and family.
 On May 9, 2025, British DJ Flex (UK) released the single "So & So", featuring Ciara, which contains re-recorded vocals from her 2006 single "Get Up".
-On June 1, 2025, Ciara headlined the Mighty Hoopla festival in London, England.
+On June 1, 2025, Ciara headlined the Mighty Hoopla festival in London.
 A remix to "Ecstasy", featuring singers Normani and Teyana Taylor, was released on June 6, 2025.
 On July 28, 2025, Ciara surprise released the single "This Right Here", which features Latto and previous collaborator Jazze Pha.
 After a change of release date, CiCi was delivered on August 22, 2025.
+On August 29, a music video for the Diamond Platnumz collaboration "Low" was released.
+It was the second-most added song to U.S. urban contemporary radio the week of September 29, 2025, and reached No. 20 on R&B/Hip-Hop Airplay.
+On November 14, 2025, she released the super deluxe promotional single "Nice n' Sweet", featuring Ghanaian singer Moliy and Nigerian singer Oxlade.
+On December 31, 2025, Ciara performed on Dick Clark's New Year's Rockin' Eve; she performed "1, 2, Step", "Oh", "Level Up", "Goodies", "Low", and "Nice n' Sweet".

+On July 6, 2026, Ciara released "Yes" in celebration of her 10th wedding anniversary to Wilson.
+On the same day, she appeared in a video montage in an Aaliyah tribute, where she lauded the singer during the finale at the 2026 Essence Festival of Culture.